gmc-code/PC-app-development/docs/Anvil/hailstone_numbers.rst

 Design
 ---------

-| Use an Column panel.
+| Use a Column panel.
 | Use 3 label fields to display the information content.
 | Add a text box for the start number.
 | Add a button to generate the hailstone numbers.